The Hermes Kelly bag | Complete guide: History, style, sizes and prices

 FLOUR CLOU – four feet at the base of the bag

 The Hermes Kelly is available in eight sizes – the number relates to the length of the base on the bag in CM: Kelly 15 (K15) • Kelly 20 (K20) • Kelly 25 (K25) • Kelly 28 (K28) • Kelly 32 (K32) • Kelly 35 (K35) • Kelly 40 (K40) • Kelly 50 (K50).
 The K40 and K50 are more rarely selected sizes, but work well for travel.

 The Kelly Sellier, or “rigid” Kelly has a boxy, structured look.
 Its side stitches show on the outside.
 The sharper edges give the Kelly Sellier an air of chic formality.
 Because of its shape and the strong leathers used, like Epsom and Box, Kelly Sellier bags hold their shape exceptionally well as time goes by.

 As you can see, the Retourne version, also referred to as “souple,” has softer, more rounded corners.
-Its slouchy feel make it a favourite among Hermès lovers who enjoy wearing Kelly bags on an every day basis, to compliment a more casual wardrobe.
-During the manufacturing process the bag is turned inside out.
+Its slouchy feel makes it a favourite among Hermès lovers who enjoy wearing Kelly bags on an everyday basis, to complement a more casual wardrobe.
+During the manufacturing process, the bag is turned inside out.
 The result is a softer look with rounded edges and visible piping.
 The stitching on a Retourne is on the inside.

 In the mid-1990s, a Kelly bag was priced at US$3,500 and as of March 2017, prices range from US $7,400 to US$12,000 - naturally more for rare skins.
 The Sellier is generally more expensive model than the Retourne.